Architecture Overview

 | NGINX Community | IngressClass controller field contains ingress-nginx |

 The providers value in the Zustand store drives conditional sidebar groups. fetchProviders captures the context at call time and discards results if the context changed while the request was in-flight (stale-context guard).
-On context switch, all provider flags reset to false and any active provider section (prefixed istio-, traefik-, nginx-) auto-navigates to dashboard to prevent stale CRD fetches.
+On context switch, all provider flags reset to false and any active provider section (member of PROVIDER_SECTIONS in src/renderer/config.ts) auto-navigates to dashboard to prevent stale CRD fetches.

 MCP Server (podscape-mcp)